 Detroit encrypted, others following

-Case Study: PSERN and the Washington Wave
+Case study: PSERN and the Washington wave

 The Puget Sound Emergency Radio Network (PSERN) illustrates how regional infrastructure enables coordinated encryption.